-- responsibility to ensure enquiries into cases of abuse and neglect - establishment of Safeguarding Adults Boards on a statutory footing, - puts Safeguarding Adults Reviews on a statutory footing - information sharing
+- responsibility to ensure enquiries into cases of abuse and neglect - establishment of Safeguarding Adults Boards on a statutory footing, - puts Safeguarding Adults Reviews on a statutory footing - emphasises need to Make Safeguarding Personal - information sharing

 Within the Physical Disability Team there are currently nine Safeguarding Lead Practitioners, but none at present in the Sensory team.
 In the majority of Sensory cases where there is a complex situation the individual is likely to have additional needs and therefore be known to the other services such as Older People or LDP.
-However, recent changes to the structure of the Sensory Team includes a Social Worker within the team to work with complex cases and Safeguarding concerns.
+However, recent changes to the structure of the Sensory Team include a Social Worker within the team to work with complex cases and Safeguarding concerns.
 In 2013-2014 there were 1387 cases of alleged abuse reported in Cambridgeshire, of which 47 were under the physical disability team.
-See charts below for further details.
+See appendix 1 for details.